suliman-99/CP/CONTRIBUTING.md

 ## Contact

-If you have any questions or concerns about contributing to CP, please contact us at sulimanawadstudy@gmail.com.
+If you have any questions or concerns about contributing to Competitive Programming Templates, please contact us at sulimanawadstudy@gmail.com.
 Thank you for your contributions!